magento/merchdocs/src/marketing/engagement-cloud-data-mapping.md

 1. In the Magento comfiguration, verify that [B2B Quotes]({% link stores/b2b-features.md %}) is enabled.

 1. Before continuing, verify that you have [Quote]({% link sales/quotes.md %}) data available to sync with dotdigital.
-If not, wait until there are quotes available to work with.
+If not, wait until there are quotes available.

    ![]({% link images/images-b2b/quote-grid-new.png %}){: .zoom}
    [_Quotes_]({% link configuration/engagement-cloud/developer.md %})